WetlandsQueen/_README_PK_ReactPortfolio/README.md

 ## Description

-React Portfolio is portfolio to showcase developer work created using React.
+React Portfolio is a portfolio to showcase developer work created using React, MongoDB, and Email js.

 ## Purpose